NuGet/NuGetGallery/docs/Search-auxiliary-files.md

   - [`verified-packages/verified-packages.v1.json`](#verified-packages-data) - package IDs that are verified
   - [`popularity-transfers/popularity-transfers.v1.json`](#popularity-transfer-data) - popularity transfers between package IDs

+There is an additional auxiliary file that is *not* copied to the region-specific storage container.
+It is only used during the index rebuild process by [Db2AzureSearch](../src/NuGet.Jobs.Db2AzureSearch).

+  - [`ExcludedPackages.v1.json`](#excluded-packages) - package IDs excluded from the default search results

 ## Download count data

 The `downloads/downloads.v2.json` file has the total download count for all package versions.
 The total download count